artemkk/artemkk/README.md

 - I’m @artemkk
-- I’m interested in ... reading, history, soviet film, and cooking.
+- I’m interested in ... reading, history, film, and cooking.
 - I’m currently learning ...
 C and the overall Linux ecosystem.
 - I’m looking to collaborate on ... nothing particular at the moment.
 - How to reach me ... drop me a line on discord: Artem#3826